DeepSourceCorp/good-first-issue/README.md

 To contribute new features and changes to the website, you would want to run the app locally.
 Please follow these steps:

 1. Clone the project locally.
-Make sure you have Python 3 and a recent version of Node.js installed on your computer.
+Make sure you have Python 3.8+ and a recent LTS version of Node.js (e.g., 18.x or 20.x) installed on your computer.

 2. Make a copy of the sample data files for your local app to use and rename them to the filename that the app expects. **This step is important, as the front-end app won't work without these data files.**